Expo 2025 Osaka: A Wanderer’s Guide to Asia, Oceania & Central Asia

 You then step into a tranquil open-air courtyard, also circular in form.
 At its centre lies a pool of water, so still and pure it mirrors the sky — a quiet testament to the microorganisms’ cleansing work.

-From there, you arrive at the Farm, where matter and energy — water and CO₂ reclaimed from waste — are transformed into new life.
+From there, you arrive at the Farm, where matter and energy — water and CO₂ reclaimed from waste — transform into new life.
 The spotlight falls on algae, Earth’s earliest form of plant life, dating back over 3.5 billion years.
 These ancient beings (the ancestors of mosses and ferns) are charmingly celebrated through a display of 32 Hello Kitty figures, each inspired by a different species of algae.
-Naturally, this was a personal highlight.
+Naturally, this becomes a personal highlight.

-Tips for wanderer — Entry is by reservation only.
-For Hello Kitty fans, don’t miss the limited-edition Algae × Hello Kitty products available just outside the pavilion.
-Some items had already sold out by the time of my visit — go early if you’re hoping to bring one home.
+Tips for wanderer — For Hello Kitty fans, don’t miss the limited-edition Algae × Hello Kitty products available in the gift shop just outside the pavilion.
+Some items had already sold out by the time of my visit so go early if you’re hoping to bring one home.

 Sense of Wander: ★★★★★